EberlyODL/phys211/non-uniform-circular-motion.md

 We will take counter clockwise rotation to be positive and clockwise rotation to be negative but this is a convention.
 </lrndesign-sidenote>

-For a uniform circular motion, thats all there is but we very often the motion is not uniform and objects start rotating (or stop).
-In this case we can also have an angular acceleration denoted <lrn-math>\alpha </lrn-math>
+For a uniform circular motion, thats all there is but very often the motion is not uniform and objects start rotating.
+In this case, we can also have an angular acceleration denoted <lrn-math>\alpha </lrn-math>

 [ciscode|rev=1|tool=elmsmedia|item=4447|entity_type=node|render=display_mode|display_mode=image]